Impact

 Risk and Exploitability

-No CVSS score or EPSS information is published for this vulnerability, and it is not listed in the CISA KEV catalog.
-The attack requires a local context that can exploit a race between compressed writeback and filesystem unmounts; it is therefore not publicly exploitable in a remote scenario.
-However, the use‑after‑free could allow privilege escalation to root or cause denial of service if an attacker can arrange the conditions.
-Based on the description, the vulnerability likely requires local execution privileges and is not a feasible remote attack vector.
+The CVSS Score of 7.8 indicates high severity, while the EPSS score is <1%, implying a very low probability of exploitation.
+The CWE identifiers for this vulnerability are 416 (Use After Free) and 825 (Uncontrolled Memory Reference).
+The vulnerability is not listed in the CISA KEV catalog.
+The attack requires local context that can exploit a race between compressed writeback and unmount; therefore it is not publicly exploitable in a remote scenario.
+However, the use‑after‑free could allow privilege escalation to root or cause denial of service if the conditions can be arranged.
+Based on the description, it likely requires local execution privileges and is not a feasible remote attack vector.
 The overall risk is considered moderate to high for environments that rely on f2fs and perform unmounts while writeback is active.

 OpenCVE Enrichment